asascience-open/ncSOS/Readme.md

 ## ChangeLog

 ### RC8
-* Better/automatic workaround for aggregation caching problem
+* Better/automatic workaround for aggregation caching problem (software will automatically detect aggregations and disable caching support.
+This is only necessary until the problem is fixed in THREDDS, hopefully in 4.4.1)
-* Bug fixes
+* Bug fixes for bugs deteected during OGC and IOOS validation tests.

 ### RC7
 * Testing refactor